Chankalun: Neon-making

 Chankalun focuses on experimental neon-crafting techniques, influenced by her international education and mentors.
-She was the apprentice of Dutch neon artist Remy de Feyter and Hongkongese neon bender Master Wong Kin-wah, one of Hong Kong's last original neon makers.
+She was the apprentice of Dutch neon artist Remy de Feyter and Hong Kong neon bender Master Wong Kin-wah, one of Hong Kong's last original neon makers.

 Chankalun started neon crafting in order to preserve this dying craft and elevate it to suit modern-day sensibilities.
 Many streets of Hong Kong that used to be full of neon had already been stripped bare or replaced by LEDs and Chankalun saw a need for a concerted effort to preserve and evolve the craft.
 She hopes to reconstruct Hong Kong's neon ecosystem.

-Her work has been published in the book Collected Light Volume 2: Women Light Artists, "a collection of art that uses light as its main medium from 44 more female artists from around the world".
+Her works have been published in the book "Collected Light Volume 2: Women Light Artists", "a collection of art that uses light as its main medium from 44 more female artists from around the world" published by Light Collective and "Neon Is Not Dead: The Future of a Hong Kong Icon" published by Zolima Culture Guide.

-Art-vocate
+Advocacy

 Commissioned by Swiss luxury cosmetic brand La Prairie, Chankalun produced in early 2023 several art installations, including a large-scale art installation, named Light as Air, inspired by the natural landscape of Montreux.
 It has been exhibited during Art Basel Hong Kong at Tai Kwun Parade Ground, a prominent outdoor location on Hong Kong Island.
 In her constant effort to produce eco-friendly installations, Chankalun used up-cycled glass, as well as La Prairie's White Caviar waste materials.

 Her neon light installation made from recycled neon glass is an embodiment of heritage preservation with sustainable sensibilities.